fenago/react-graphql-course/md/lab_1.md

 }
 ```

 In short, this [.eslinrc] file loads the [airbnb] config; we
 define the environments where our code is going to run, and we turn off
 one default rule.

-The [react/jsx-filename-extension] rule throws a warning when
-using JSX syntax inside a file not ending in [.jsx].
-Our files
-will end with [.js], so we enable this rule.

-If you aren\'t already aware, setting up webpack can be a bit of a
-hassle, There are many options that can interfere with each other and
-lead to problems when bundling your application.
-Let\'s create a
-[webpack.client.config.js] file in the root folder of your
+Let\'s create a [webpack.client.config.js] file in the root folder of your
-project.
+project to setup webpack.

 Enter the following: